Association of ideas: Psychophysical researches

 F. H. Bradley's discussion deals with the subject purely from the metaphysical side, and the total result practically is that association occurs only between universals.
-From the point of view of empirical psychologists Bradley's results are open to the charge which he made against those who impugned his view of the law of similarity, namely that they are merely a statement - not in any real sense an explanation.
-The relation between the mental and the physical phenomena of association has occupied the attention of all the leading psychologists (see Psychology).
+From the point of view of empirical psychologists Bradley's results are open to the charge which he made against those who impugned his view of the Law of Similarity, namely that they are merely a statement - not in any real sense an explanation.
+The relation between the mental and the physical phenomena of association has occupied the attention of all the leading psychologists.
 William James holds that association is of "objects" not of "ideas," is between "things thought of" - so far as the word stands for an effect.
 "So far as it stands for a cause it is between processes in the brain."
-Dealing with the law of Contiguity he says that the "most natural way of accounting for it is to conceive it as a result of the laws of habit in the nervous system; in other words to ascribe it to a physiological cause."
+Dealing with the Law of Contiguity he says that the "most natural way of accounting for it is to conceive it as a result of the laws of habit in the nervous system; in other words to ascribe it to a physiological cause."
 Association thus results because when a nerve current has once passed by a given way, it will pass more easily by that way in future; and this fact is a physical fact.
 He further seeks to maintain the important deduction that the only primary or ultimate law of association is that of neural habit.

 The objections to the associationist theory are summed up by George F. Stout (Analytic Psychol., vol. ii. pp. 47 seq.) under three heads.
 Of these the first is that the theory as stated, e.g., by Alexander Bain, lays far too much stress on the mere connexion of elements hitherto entirely separate; whereas, in fact, every new mental state or synthesis consists in the development or modification of a pre-existing state or psychic whole.
 Secondly, it is quite false to regard an association as merely an aggregate of disparate units; in fact, the form of the new idea is quite as important as the elements which it comprises.
 Thirdly, the phraseology used by the associationists seems to assume that the parts that go to form the whole retain their identity unimpaired; in fact, each part or element is ipso facto modified by the very fact of its entering into such combination.

 The experimental methods in vogue in the early part of the 20th century to a large extent removed the discussion of the whole subject of association of ideas, depending in the case of the older writers on introspection, into a new sphere.
 In such a work as Edward B. Titchener's Experimental Psychology (1905), association was treated as a branch of the study of mental reactions, of which association reactions are one division.

 Today the field is studied by neuroscientists and artificial intelligence researchers as well as philosophers and psychologists.